What is Hope?

 Can you imagine hearing “You have cancer”?
-It’s nothing like McDonalds running out of your favorite burger.
-Or that the hair appointment you had planned for months has been canceled.
-It’s a complete and total – stop dead in your tracks – sentence.
-Just three words, with such an earth-shattering meaning.
-I can’t imagine, and I don’t wish to imagine how it feels to hear those words, However, I do know how it feels to hear the person that brought you into this world, and cared for you, and did nothing but support you your entire existence tell you that “I have cancer”.
+Its nothing like McDonalds running out of your favorite burger.
+Or that the hair appointment you had planned for months has been cancelled.
+It’s a complete & total – stop dead in your tracks – sentence.
+Just three words, with such an earth shattering meaning.
+I can’t imagine, nor do I wish imagining how it feels to hear those words, However, I do know how it feels to hear the person that brought you into this world, cared for you, & did nothing but support you your entire life tell you that “I have cancer”.

 Cancer Hits Home